mbareford/cirrus-website/about/hardware.md

 summary:
 ---

-New Hardware arriving soon: HPE EX4000
+HPE EX4000 : new hardware arriving soon
 ---------------------------------------

 The Cirrus service will soon have new hardware.
 The old hardware will continue to run until we can transition to the new hardware.
 More details will be available soon.